1. Preparing your environment for installation

 If this is the case, it is possible that one remote job on a given host will use the pull client and the next job on the same host will use SSH.

-If you wish to avoid this scenario, configure all orcharhino Proxys to use the same mode.
+If you wish to avoid this scenario, configure all orcharhino Proxy Servers to use the same mode.

 -

-Enable the pull-based transport on your orcharhino Proxy:
+Enable the pull-based transport on your orcharhino Proxy Server:

 -